ytliu74/obsidian-pseudocode/README.md

 You can use a `.sty` file (actually the suffix does not matter) to customize with some macros.
 The plugin will locate the file according to the setting.
 The default path is `preamble.sty`.
 Currently supported macros can be found at [this link](https://katex.org/docs/supported.html#macros).
 More macros will be supported in the future.

+Please reload the plugin after you change the preamble file.

 ## Installation

 ### Install from the Community Plugins in Obsidian.